SopiMlab/open-nsynth-super/audio/readme-sopi.md

 - RAM: 16 GB
 - GPU: NVIDIA GeForce GTX 1080 Ti (connected via external Thunderbolt enclosure)

-Ideally, your system will have even more of everything; multiple GPUs are particularly helpful.
+Ideally, your system will have more of everything; multiple GPUs and more RAM are particularly helpful.
 Note that CUDA, which is required, only works with NVIDIA GPUs.

 Software versions tested: